Nonparametric Causal Decomposition of Group Disparities: Estimands

 \subsubsection{Comparison with the KBO decomposition}

-Disparities research in the social and biomedical sciences traditionally employs KBO decompositions.
-The form of the KBO decomposition most closely resembling our approach decomposes the outcome disparity between groups into four components with respect to treatment $D$ and pre-treatment covariates $\X$:
+Disparities research in the social and health sciences traditionally employs KBO decompositions.
+The KBO decomposition that most closely resembles our approach decomposes the outcome disparity between groups into four components with respect to treatment $D$ and pre-treatment covariates $\X$:\footnote{In practice, many KBO decompositions are farther removed from our approach.
+In particular, research often does not separate $D$ from $\X$ or heed the temporal order of variables.}